rhamill1/tunein/readme.md

 - **Process:**  I looked at using 'Business Corridor' and 'Business Location' but those fields were null for most records and the 'Neighborhoods' field offered the most complete and intuitive grouping.
 I removed inactive businesses (via. ‘business end date’) and records without neighborhood data.
 Then I counted businesses by neighborhood.
 - **Results:** passed the sniff test of The Financial District, Mission and SOMA being at the top of the list.

-  It would also be interesting to plot the neighborhoods on a map and show density by geography.
-[This](http://gradientdissent.com/blog/analyzing-2-months-of-real-crime-data-from-san-francisco-and-seattle.html) is an interesting looking blog post that shows how to plot neighborhoods.